intelsdi-x/swan/scripts/jupyter/README.md

 ## Installation

-You need `python` and `pip` to install the necessary dependencies for Jupyter.
+`python` and `pip` are necessary dependencies for Jupyter.
 On Centos 7, install the following packages with:

 ```sh
 sudo yum install python-pip python-devel
 ```

 or follow the instructions at [official pip site](https://pip.pypa.io/en/stable/installing/#installing-with-get-pip-py)

-After this, install the python dependencies with `make` with:
+After this, install the python dependencies with `make`:

 ```sh
 make deps_jupyter
 ```

-## Launching jupyter
+## Launching Jupyter

 Start Jupyter by running the following in the `swan/scripts/jupyter` directory: